Urbex FAQs

 Is Urban Exploration legal in the UK?

 If a landowner has asked you to leave, then you should.
-It is an offence to return to the location for three months after being asked to leave by the landowner and the police can become involved.
-The landowner can also take court action against you seeking an injunction to be granted or for monetary compensation for nuisance caused.
+It is an offence to return to the location for three months after being asked to leave by the landowner, and the police can become involved.
+The landowner can also take court action against you, seeking an injunction or monetary compensation for nuisance caused.

 Criminal trespass applies to certain locations in the UK.
 They include: